 The Luci Outdoor Pro impressed us with its built-in lithium-ion battery, which allows you to charge other devices.
 Ten LED lights put out a bright, 150-lumen glow for 24 hours.
 When you're done, just deflate it and slip it into a backpack pocket.

 These rain pants are pro hiker Wesley Trimble’s top choice pants for winter hiking.
-The pants are flexible and allow total range of motion.
+The recycled ripstop nylon is flexible and allows total range of motion.
 Trimble adds a midlayer under the Rainier Rain Pants to keep him toasty even on snowy, winter hikes.

 For those who like to sit on the ground but want extra back support, look no further.
 The Trail Chair’s foldable design makes it packable for car camping, backpacking, and concerts.
 It’s also a great choice for stargazing because you can lean back and scan the skies without straining your neck.

 The Ariel AG 55 won our women's backpacking test.
 “The Ariel is a feature-rich, versatile pack that presents a case study in how a sturdy, weight-bearing suspension design is often more comfortable than a design that shaves ounces by way of flimsier built-in support,” our testers wrote.

 Like many other pants made for the outdoors, the Konfidant is constructed from a light and breathable blend of cotton, nylon, and spandex.
 But the real story with these pants is the vents.
 They’re everywhere—in the rear pockets, in the front pockets, in the thigh pockets, on the back of the knees, and in the crotch.
 The idea is to keep air moving so you stay cool when you’re on the trail.